thorlucas/Market-Snake/README.md

 ## Creating An AlphaVantage Instance

-Currently, only the AlphaVantage web API is used to fetch stock market data.
+Currently, only the [AlphaVantage](https://www.alphavantage.co) web API is used to fetch stock market data.
-In order to get any data, we first must create an instance.
+Luckily, an AlphaVantage API Key is **free** and requires only your email address.
 First, make sure to [get an API key from AlphaVantage](https://www.alphavantage.co/support/#api-key).
 Then, add your key to the config file.